rg-engineering/ioBroker.heatingcontrol/README.md

 * interface to Feiertag-Adapter or any others to detect public holiday.
 Public holiday can be a normal day or like sundays. (admin setting)
 * manual temperature override for a certain time
 * predefined heating period
-* A visualization example will be provided later
+* visualization from [Pittini](https://github.com/Pittini/iobroker-heatingcontrol-vis) is supported.
+Thank you!

 [FAQ](doc/FAQ.md)

 ## Installation

 ## Settings
 ### main